kellydunn/golang-geo/README.md

 [![Build Status](https://travis-ci.org/kellydunn/go-art.png)](https://travis-ci.org/kellydunn/golang-geo)
 # what

-This library provides convience functions for applying translations, geocoding, and finding distances between geographical points.
-It is inspired by ruby's `geokit` and `geokit-rails`, and aims to help make dealing with geographical data a little bit easier.
+This library provides convenience functions for applying translations, geocoding, and calculating distances between geographical points.
+It is inspired by ruby's `geokit` and `geokit-rails` gems, and aims to make dealing with geographical data a little bit easier.

 # documentation